Haunted-Cpp/projeto/readme.md

 #### License

-No license has been yet selected for this project.
+This software is released under the "Artistic License 2.0".
+See the file "LICENSE" for more details.

-However, this software uses nauty by Brendan McKay.
-Therefore, nauty's license restrictions apply to the usage of hypermotif.
+This software uses nauty by Brendan McKay.
+Nauty's license restrictions apply to the usage of hypermotif.
+This software uses FaSE by Pedro Paredes and Pedro Ribeiro.
+FaSE's license restrictions apply to the usage of hypermotif.
+This software uses GTrie by Pedro Ribeiro.
+GTrie's license restrictions apply to the usage of hypermotif.

 #### Test Environment